Liwa Zainabiyoun: Formation of Zainabiyoun

+The Zainabiyoun brigade was initially part of the Afghan Fatemiyoun brigade, but Pakistani fighters didn't really get along well with their Afghan counterparts, so the commander of the IRGC's Quds Force, Qasem Soleimani, decided to split them in two.

 Role in Syria

-According to news sources affiliated with the IRGC, the group was founded in Syria and Iraq during the rise of Anti-Shia sectarian attacks by Salafi Jihadist organisations al-Qaeda and ISIL in Arab spring unrest and it officially started the armed operations late in 2014 especially in Syrian civil war to support Syrian government forces against the ISIL for targeting holy sites of Shia muslims in Syria.
+According to news sources affiliated with the IRGC, the group was founded in Syria and Iraq during the rise of Anti-Shia sectarian attacks by Salafi Jihadist organizations al-Qaeda and ISIL in Arab spring unrest and it officially started the armed operations late in 2014 especially in Syrian civil war to support Syrian government forces against the ISIL for targeting holy sites of Shia Muslims in Syria.

-According to sources affiliated with the IRGC, its official purpose was to defend the Sayyidah Zaynab Mosque in the town of Sayyidah Zaynab (the shrine of Zaynab bint Ali, sister of Imam Hussain and granddaughter of the Prophet Muhammad) and other Shia holy sites in Syria and Iraq and to protect IRGC interests in Iran–Saudi Arabia proxy conflict also in Iran–Israel proxy conflict.
+According to sources affiliated with the IRGC, its official purpose was to defend the Sayyidah Zaynab Mosque in the town of Sayyidah Zaynab (the shrine of Zaynab bint Ali, sister of Imam Hussain and granddaughter of the Islamic prophet Muhammad) and other Shia holy sites in Syria and Iraq and to protect IRGC interests in Iran–Saudi Arabia proxy conflict also in Iran–Israel proxy conflict.
 It had operated primarily in Damascus, Aleppo and other regions of Syria defending holy sites from ISIL until 2024.

+In combat, Zainabiyoun was designated as a striking force.

+Following the elimination of ISIS, Iranian-allied militias have occupied Abu Kamal and its countryside since late 2017.
+Since the end of 2017, the Iraqi Popular Mobilization Forces, had control of the al-Qa'im border crossing, while Hezbollah and the Haidariyoun, Fatemiyoun and Zainabiyoun militias had control of Mayadin, west of Abu Kamal, both on the south bank of the Euphrates River while the Syrian Democratic Forces (SDF) had control of the north bank.

-On the 25th of February 2021, a contingent of Zaianiyoun fighters were sent to Kuweires Military Airport in Aleppo from the Homs countryside, with support from Hezbollah, in order to reinforce Syrian regime troops.
+On the 25th of February 2021, a contingent of Zainabiyoun fighters were sent to Kuweires Military Airport in Aleppo from the Homs countryside, with support from Hezbollah, in order to reinforce Syrian regime troops.

+By 2024 there were still at least 2,500 to 5,000 fighters of both Zainabiyoun and Fatemiyoun in Syria.

 Following the Fall of the Assad regime, its fighters had moved to Iraq, after Iran and Russia withdrew their forces from Syria.